wd-Agung/Rupix/README.md

 - **Zoom**: Mouse wheel or pinch gesture
 - **Select Multiple**: Hold Ctrl/Cmd and click objects
 - **Delete**: Select object and press Delete key

+### AI Assistant Usage

+The AI assistant can directly manipulate your canvas through natural language commands.
+Here are some example interactions:

+**Creating Objects:**
+- "Create a blue rectangle at position 100, 150"
+- "Add a red circle in the center"
+- "Make a text that says 'Hello World' at the top left"

+**Modifying Objects:**
+- "Move the selected object to the right by 50 pixels"
+- "Make the circle bigger by scaling it to 1.5x"
+- "Rotate the rectangle 45 degrees"
+- "Change the color to green"

+**Canvas Management:**
+- "Change the background to light gray"
+- "Select the first object"
+- "Delete the selected object"

+The AI will execute these commands directly on your canvas and provide feedback about the actions performed.

 ## Component Architecture